PanDAWMS/panda-docs/docs/source/client/pchain.rst

 |br|

-Integrating Gitlab CI/CD Pipelines
+Using Gitlab CI Pipelines
 =====================================

-It is possible to integrate Gitlab CI/CD pipelines in workflows.
+It is possible to integrate Gitlab CI pipelines in workflows.
-The following example executes the :blue:`un` step on PanDA, and then feeds the output to the :blue:`deux` step to trigger a Gitlab CI/CD pipeline.
+The following example executes the :blue:`un` step on PanDA, and then feeds the output to the :blue:`deux` step to trigger a Gitlab CI pipeline.

 .. literalinclude:: cwl/gitlab.cwl
     :language: yaml
     :caption: gitlab.cwl

-A Gitlab CI/CD step is defined by setting  :brown:`gitlab` to the ``run`` filed and the following parameters in the ``in`` section.
+A Gitlab CI step is defined by setting  :brown:`gitlab` to the ``run`` filed and the following parameters in the ``in`` section.

 .. list-table::